zachleat/zachleat.com/web/_posts/2021-08-25-vector-raster-split.md

 Savings are in comparison to the previous attempt.

-_Disclaimer: If you check the above sizes to the currently implemented version on jamstackconf.com the raster image layer may be larger than expected!
-I still need to merge a PR to ship some final optimizations!_
+_Disclaimer: ~~If you check the above sizes to the currently implemented version on jamstackconf.com the raster image layer may be larger than expected!
+I still need to merge a PR to ship some final optimizations!~~ The PR has shipped!_